 In cases where the embezzled property is worth $950 or less, the crime is treated as a form of California petty theft.
 It is punishable by imprisonment in the county jail for up to six months.1

-Four common defenses to California embezzlement charges are that the defendant:
+Four common defenses I use to fight California embezzlement charges are that you:

 Have you or a loved one been accused of embezzlement?
 Our embezzlement defense attorneys may be able to get the charge reduced or dismissed.
 Our criminal defense lawyers create attorney-client relationships and have law offices in Los Angeles and throughout the state.